jocelynjoel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 task 13 prints a number with two decimal places, followed by a new line. task 14 converts a number from base 10 to base 16. task 15 encodes and decodes text using the rot13 encryption.
-Assume ASCII.
+Assume ASCII. task 16 prints every other line from the input, starting with the first line.